elvengard-mmo/elvengard_network/guides/introduction/network_codec.md

 # Network Codec

-In this section, we will learn how to use `ElvenGard.Network.NetWorkCodec`.
+In this section, we will learn how to use `ElvenGard.Network.NetworkCodec`.

 A NetworkCodec is a behaviour that define how a packet should transit over the network.
 It must define 3 callbacks :